pantheon-systems/documentation/source/content/guides/launch/05-advanced-curls.md

 <dl>

-<dt>Cache-control:</dt>
+<dt>cache-control:</dt>

 <dd>This header tells the browser how long it should cache the URL. </dd>

-<dt>Etag, Expires, last-modified:</dt>
+<dt>etag, expires, last-modified:</dt>

-<dd>This shows more information about the cache control mechanism, primarily for the browser side.</dd>
+<dd>Provides more information about the cache control mechanism, primarily for the browser side.</dd>

-<dt>Surrogate-key-raw:</dt>
+<dt>surrogate-key-raw:</dt>

 <dd>This is the cache key that Fastly uses to cache the content if it’s different from the URL path.
-If you’re using Pantheon’s Advanced Page Cache module/plugin, you’ll see values here, such as the Posts or Nodes that are included in a page.
+If you’re using Pantheon’s Advanced Page Cache module/plugin, there will be values here, such as the Posts or Nodes that are included in a page.
 Modifying such values can easily clear the cache for any URLs that include those items.</dd>

-<dt>X-served-by:</dt>
+<dt>x-served-by:</dt>

-<dd> This indicates the Fastly data centers that your request traveled through to reach the `appserver`. </dd>
+<dd> Displays the Fastly data centers that your request traveled through to reach the <code> appserver</code>. </dd>

-<dt> X-cache:</dt>
+<dt> x-cache:</dt>

-<dd>This generally has the same number of values as `served-by`, and indicates a HIT or MISS for each point. </dd>
+<dd>This generally has the same number of values as <code>served-by</code>, and indicates a HIT or MISS for each point. </dd>

-<dt>Age:</dt>
+<dt>age:</dt>

 <dd> This shows how long the content has been cached.
 This generally reflects cache cleared from the Pantheon dashboard, as well as the cache limited by the cache control mechanisms listed above.
 In some cases this value may exceed your expected max value.
-This is the result of the `appserver` responding with a `304 not modified` error when Fastly checked for new content.</dd>
+This is the result of the <code> appserver</code> responding with a <code>304 not modified</code> error when Fastly checked for new content.</dd>

-<dt>Via:</dt>
+<dt>via:</dt>

 <dd>This indicates services in the response chain and the HTTPS protocol (not the version of the service) that was used to respond.</dd>